AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we proposed \attackname, a novel audio jailbreak attack to \smodelnames.
-It is the first attack that can be used to jailbreak \smodelnames whose users are the victims using the weak adversary introduced in this work.
-Our jailbreak audios can be played after user prompts without the need to align with them in the time axis, achieving asynchrony, and are effective against different user prompts, achieving universality, by incorporating multiple user prompts during the generation of jailbreak perturbations.
-We also studied various strategies to conceal malicious intent of jailbreak audios to avoid raising victims' awareness, achieving stealthiness, and proposed to incorporate the reverberation distortion effect with room impulse response into the generation of jailbreak perturbations such that the jailbreak audios remain effective when being played over the air, achieving over-the-air robustness. \attackname peeks into the audio jailbreak weakness of \smodelnames.
+In this work, we proposed \attackname, a novel audio jailbreak attack against \smodelnames.
+It is the first attack that can jailbreak \smodelnames where users are victims, using the weak adversary introduced in this work.
+Our jailbreak audios can be played after user prompts without temporal alignment, achieving asynchrony, and are effective against different user prompts by incorporating multiple prompts during generation, achieving universality.
+We studied various strategies to conceal malicious intent \golfer{from both victims and content moderation systems}, achieving stealthiness, and incorporated reverberation distortion with room impulse response to ensure effectiveness when played over the air, achieving over-the-air robustness. \attackname reveals the audio jailbreak weakness of \smodelnames, particularly in the under-explored weak adversary scenario.